 From an early age, Éabha was a regular competitor at the Fleadh and was crowned the Leinster champion four times and was runner up in the All Ireland Fleadh.
 At age fifteen, she also won the under-18, Oireachtais na héireann final.

-She became a prominent soloist during her time with Anuna, The group were often in demand for distinguished private events and she very soon became a favoured item in their repertoire.
-One very well known Irish singer would often call on the group when he had high profile guests for dinner at his house, world leaders and such, and would specifically ask for Eabha to attend.
+At age sixteen she was invited to join Anúna, the acclaimed Irish choral group. who first came to world attention as part of the original Riverdance show.
+They have a reputation for being home to some of Irelands finest vocal talents, Hozier being one of many to have begun their singing career there.
+She became a prominent soloist during her time with Anúna, The group were often in demand for distinguished private events and she very soon became a favoured item in their repertoire.
+One extremely well known Irish singer would often call on the group when he had high profile guests for dinner at his house, world leaders and such, and would specifically ask for Éabha to sing.

-Following a year or so travelling to far flung corners of the world undertaking humanitarian work, she had just begun working on a solo album when in early 2015 she got the call to join Celtic Woman.
+Following a year or so travelling across far flung corners of the world undertaking humanitarian work, Éabha had just begun working on a solo album when in early 2015 she got the call to join Celtic Woman.

 After five years, she departed from the group at the end of 2019 to finally begin work on her long awaited solo record.

 Wildflower is the debut album from AVA comprising her original songs that encapsulate the rhythm of the earth; the unwavering momentum of love and loss and the global concerns we have for ourselves, for each other and for the world we call home.